LaserHydra/Backpacks/README.md

 ### Item restrictions

 - `Item restrictions`
-  - `Enabled (true/false)` -- Determines whether player backpacks are subject to item restrictions.
+  - `Enabled` -- Determines whether player backpacks are subject to item restrictions.
 Set to `false` to disable item restrictions for all players.
 Set to `true` to make the below rulesets will apply.
 Note: Regardless of these settings, other plugins can prevent specific items from being added to Backpacks using the `CanBackpackAcceptItem` hook.
   - `Default ruleset` -- The default ruleset applies to all players' backpacks, except for players who have been granted `backpacks.restrictions.<name>` permissions (which are generated via `"Rulesets by permission"` below).
     - `Allowed item categories` -- Determines which item categories are allowed in backpacks that are assigned this ruleset, **in addition** to any allowed item short names and skin IDs.
       - If you want to allow only specific item short names, leave this option blank (`[]`) and instead add those item short names to `"Allowed item short names"`.